A Mach-Zehnder (MZI) Based Silicon Photonic Switch (Figure from [C24]).

 Why Silicon Photonics?

 Silicon photonics is a rapidly growing field in communication (e.g., data centers, high-performance computing systems), bio-sensing, Light Detection and Ranging (LIDAR) for autonomous driving, and in many other areas.
-Many companies are actively working and investing in silicon photonics (e.g., Intel, IBM, HPE, Facebook, Google), addressing design and implementation challenges associated with this technology, paving the way to introduce this technology to the future systems in market.
-Meanwhile, many research groups in universities are studying silicon photonics, further pushing the application of this technology.
+Many companies are actively working and investing in silicon photonics (e.g., Intel, IBM, HPE, Facebook, Google, Microsoft, Global Foundries), addressing design and implementation challenges associated with this technology, paving the way to introduce this technology to the future systems in market.
+Meanwhile, many research groups in universities are studying silicon photonics, further pushing the application of this technology and addressing design, co-packaging, etc. challenges.

 Course Learning Objectives

-Here is a summary of ECE580B6 learning objectives:
+Here is a summary of ECE544 learning objectives:

-- Learn fundamental concepts and operating principles of silicon photonics devices and circuits.
+- Learn fundamental concepts and operating principles of silicon photonic devices and circuits.

-- Evaluate, analyze, and design primary passive and active silicon photonics devices.
+- Evaluate, analyze, and design primary passive and active silicon photonic devices.

 - Evaluate, analyze, and design passive and active silicon photonic integrated circuits and interconnects.

-- Work with Lumerical MODE, FDTD, INTERCONNECT (simulations) and Klayout for chip layout design and verification.
+- Work with Lumerical photonic tools and simulations and Klayout for chip layout design and verification.

 Course Textbook and Materials